Collection, appraisal and analysis of evidence – data, literature and expert judgement – are key steps in scientific assessments.

 The guidance is used by EFSA’s Panels and scientists while developing their scientific opinions and reports.
 Scientific organisations carrying out systematic reviews on EFSA’s behalf should also apply this approach.

-Expert knowledge elicitation
+Sources of evidence: Expert knowledge elicitation

 When there is limited empirical evidence for an assessment, expert judgement is needed.